Opening a Bank Account in Switzerland: An Overview

 Swiss banks often require a minimum management deposit for opening a bank account for foreign companies.
 The amount of this deposit shall vary between banks and the risk of the business activity.
 The entrepreneur must ensure to check the deposit requirements with the chosen bank before depositing funds.

-In order to open a bank account in Switzerland, the entrepreneur must provide documents such as the certificate of incorporation, articles of association, personal identification documents, bank references, a business plan and an organisational chart of the structure down to the final beneficial owners.
-Document requirements may vary from bank to bank, so the entrepreneur must be aware of the requisite documents.
+In order to open a bank account in Switzerland, the entrepreneur must provide necessary papers such as the certificate of incorporation, articles of association, personal identification necessary papers, bank references, a business plan and an organisational chart of the structure down to the final beneficial owners. necessary paper requirements may vary from bank to bank, so the entrepreneur must be aware of the requisite necessary papers.

 Wait for Approval